-Raphaël holds a MA in International Relations from Sciences Po Lyon, France and a MA in African Studies from Stanford University.
-He is currently completing a second MA in Anthropology at the Ecole des Hautes Etudes en Sciences Sociales (EHESS) and a LLM in African Law from Paris 1 Sorbonne University.
+Raphaël holds an MA in International Relations from Sciences Po Lyon, France, an MA in African Studies from Stanford University, United States, and an LLM in African Legal Studies from Paris 1 Panthéon Sorbonne University, France.
+He is working toward a third MA in Anthropology at the École des Hautes Études en Sciences Sociales (EHESS), Paris.

 Liz is currently assisting in developing RSN's YESS program.
 Liz helps companies and industries develop sourcing strategies and protocols, implement standards and audit programs, and train supply chain actors and brand sourcing teams.
 She has worked extensively in the cotton and minerals industries.
 On behalf as Gap Inc., she acted as the first chairperson of the Better Cotton Initiative (BCI).
 As a consultant, Liz helped BCI design the Better Cotton supply chain system to support the production of—and demand for—Better Cotton.